Police Pistol Combat Competition

 This the exact same match except using a fire arm a law enforcement would be expected to carry on duty.
 In fact, working and retired police are expected to actually shoot the same fire arm they carried on duty.

-Stage 3 50 yard line 24 shots fired 2min 45 sec single or DA.
-6 shots sitting, 6 shots prone, 6 shots left handed from the left side of the barricade shots and 6 shots fired right handed from the right side of the barricade.
-Stage 4 25 yard line 6 shots fired DA 12 seconds Score targets 30 shots 300 possible on score card add stages 1+2 with 3+4 for 60 shots 600 possible.
+Stage 3: 50 yard line 24 shots fired 2min 45 sec single or DA.
+6 shots kneeling, 6 shots prone, 6 shots left handed from the left side of the barricade shots and 6 shots fired right handed from the right side of the barricade.

-The barricades simulate cover and or concealment.
-When used it is required that all body parts with the exception of the firearm and enough of the head (to see you sights) be behind that portion of the barricade.
+Note: The barricades simulate cover and/or concealment.
+When used it is required that all body parts with the exception of the firearm and enough of the head to see your sights be behind that portion of the barricade.
 Thus, if you are using the left side of the barricade you can be exposed on the right and if shooting on the right you can be exposed on the left.
 All speed loaders or magazines to be used in a stage must be carried on the person of the shooter not taken from a tray or bucket.